BIG-RAT/jamfcpr/README.md

 ## History
+- 2025-12-18 v6.1.2:  Add basic hardware, OS, and jamfcpr app useage collection.
+Data is sent anonymously to [TelemetryDeck](https:telemetrydeck.com) to aid in the development of the app.
+View 'About jamfcpr' to opt out of sending the data.
+Address issue #27, failed authentication with API clients.

 - 2025-10-24 v6.1.2:  Resolve issue that prevented the source dislay name, category, info, and notes from replicating.

 - 2025-10-06 v6.1.1:  Resolve issue that could cause app to hang when the destination is a folder.
 Resolve issue when force sync is used when the destination is a folder.